Axway/api-builder-docs/content/en/docs/release_notes/nancy.md

 ## Release notes

 * #6304: Unified the @axway/amplify-api-builder-cli and @axway/api-builder command-line so that they are the same.
 The @axway/api-builder command-line now supports the "get-catalog" command, --no-banner and --no-color options.
-The @axway/amplify-api-builder-cli command-line for amplify now supports plugin initialization ("amplify builder plugin init").
+The @axway/amplify-api-builder-cli command-line for Amplify now supports plugin initialization:
+    ```bash
+    amplify builder plugin init
+    ```
 * #6351: Added Redis community flow-node to the list of plugins in Admin UI.
 * #6352: Additional response logs are no longer printed when executing APIs or Model APIs.
 * #6355: Updated the `@axway/api-builder` CLI to generate plugins using the latest SDK.
 This introduces changes to simplify how actions are written.